The Charlotte Ledger Event Board

 Come bring your kids for a fun night in while you take a break with a night off!
 Children will enjoy an evening of play and creation as they sing, dance, and make beautiful artworks.

-Master - Movie & Talkback
+STRANGERS ON A TRAIN - Movie & Talkback